awslabs/ec2-spot-workshops/content/blender-rendering-using-batch/batch/submit_job.md

 weight: 120
 ---

+You have now all the Batch components in place, and are ready to start submitting jobs that will be placed in a queue and processed by a compute environment when Batch's scheduler starts running them.
+The last step is to download a Python script that will take the bucket name, the rendering queue and the job definition as input parameters and will launch the two jobs of the rendering pipeline using the [AWS SDK for Python, Boto3](https://aws.amazon.com/sdk-for-python/).

 ## Downloading the python script

 To submit the jobs that will implement the rendering and stitching you are going to use a python script that has already been coded.
 Execute the following command to download it from GitHub.